 - Sea Salt and Pepper, to taste

-- In a large pot cover potatoes with water and boil until tender.
-Note: make sure to lightly salt your water!
+- In a large pot of salted water, cover potatoes with water and boil until tender.
+Drain, and set aside.

-- Trim the florets from the cauliflower head.
-This can easily be done by turning the head upside down, cutting around the core, through the branches to allow the florets to fall right off.
-For larger florets simply cut them in half.
+- Trim the florets from the cauliflower head (this can easily be done by turning the head upside down, cutting around the core, through the branches to allow the florets to fall right off).
+Cut any large florets in half.

-- In a saucepan over med. heat combine cauliflower, grass-fed butter, and a dash of salt.
+- In a saucepan over medium heat., combine cauliflower, grass-fed butter, and a dash of salt.
 Cover.

-- Stir cauliflower about every 5 minutes until cauliflower is tender enough to cut with a fork.
+- Stir cauliflower about every 5 minutes until cauliflower is tender enough to cut with a fork, about 10-15 minutes.